 Alternate-day fasting provides several health benefits, including:

-- Weight loss: One study showed that people who alternated between days of normal eating and days of fasting lost more weight than those who just dieted usually did.
+- Weight loss: One study showed that people who alternated between normal eating and fasting days lost more weight than those who just dieted usually did.

 - Improved blood sugar control: Alternate-day fasting can help to improve blood sugar control in people with diabetes.